Nigeria's President Buhari is recuperating fast, wife says

-ABUJA, Nigeria Nigeria's President Muhammadu Buhari is recuperating fast and will be back home soon, his wife said on Tuesday after returning from Britain where he is on medical leave.
+ABUJA, Nigeria (Reuters) - Nigeria's President Muhammadu Buhari is recuperating fast and will be back home soon, his wife said on Tuesday after returning from Britain where he is on medical leave.

 The president, 74, spent nearly two months in Britain on medical leave earlier this year and returned last month for what his office described as follow-up tests.
 Officials have refused to disclose details of his medical condition.